Feyerabend/ABC80/BEFORE.md

 with speed in the first of designs.

 The Datapoint 2200 was very popular, and had a relatively long life.
-It also changed its internals over time, where the driving CPU in TTL was eventually replaced by only one chip.
+It also changed its internals over time, improving e.g. memory from serial shift register to RAM, or adding a hard drive.
 On the other hand it could only reach a limited set of customers, as it was leased and not sold at the start, exactly as IBM's products were at the time from which the marketing model was copied.

 A renewed interest in the 1201 design came up as Seiko found interest for a scientific calculator.
 An improved design turned into Intel 8008,